No time to read? Here is a quick summary:

 Weaver’s top insights

-- The average price increase for the past year (at 13%) is lower than what the press has been shouting about.
-Indeed, the movement is closer to the rate of inflation or the increases in food prices we have all been experiencing.
+- The average price increase for the past year (at 11%) is lower than what the press has been shouting about.
+Indeed, the movement is closer to the average rate of inflation across all sectors.

-- As expected, fabricated structural steel is the material with the largest price increase over 2 years, followed by imported plywood and then taps & valves (sanitary).
-These have been hit by a myriad of factors such as Brexit, the pandemic and the war in Ukraine.
+- Screws is the material with the largest price increase over 2 years, followed by aggregates and ready-mixed concrete.
+These have been hit by a myriad of factors from Brexit imports, pandemic-driven supply issues and manufacturing during the war in Ukraine.